You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

-You donated to Obama, Clinton, Biden, Harris.
+You gave to campaigns for Obama, Clinton, Biden, and Harris.

 Not a lot, but something.